mvlabat/runner-prototype/ARCHITECTURE.md

 ## Backend
-Separately implemented gameloop, its own network controller and system - that's basically all what makes backed.
+Separately implemented gameloop, its own network controller and system - that's basically all what makes backend.
 Everything important that relates to game logic is implemented in Common module, so the only thing that is left for backend to do is to maintain connection with client and send/receive messages.
 In future it will be also important to work with database in order to handle registration, saving game data etc. Maybe that'll be a task for separate microservices.